NativeScript/docs-v7/plugins/plugins.md

 > **TIP:** Instead of `$ tns prepare` you can run `$ tns build`, `$ tns run`, `$ tns deploy` or `$ tns emulate`.
 All these commands run `$ tns prepare`.

-Next, open your `platforms\ios\Info.plist` file and remove any leftover entries from the plugin `Info.plist` file.
+4. Open your `platforms\ios\Info.plist` file and remove any leftover entries from the plugin `Info.plist` file.

-Finally, make sure to update your code not to use the uninstalled plugin.
+5. Make sure to update your code not to use the uninstalled plugin.